Let Us Now Praise Famous Men: Impact

 Scholars have noted that the book's ambitious scale and rejection of traditional reporting runs parallel with the creative, non-traditional programs of the U.S. government under Roosevelt.
 Agee argues with literary, political, and moral traditions that might mean nothing to his subjects but which are important for the larger audience and the larger context of examining others' lives.

 Let Us Now Praise Famous Men sold only half its press run following publication, but since then has won high praise over the years and is routinely studied in the U.S. as a source of both journalistic and literary innovation.
-Reading the book inspired Aaron Copland to write his opera, The Tender Land.
+Reading the book inspired composer Aaron Copland to write his opera, The Tender Land.
 David Simon, journalist and creator of the television series The Wire, credited the book with impacting him early in his career and informing his practice of journalism.
+The book became U.S. President Jimmy Carter's favorite, after the Bible.

 Pseudonyms

 Throughout the book, Agee and Evans use pseudonyms to obscure the identity of the three tenant farmer families.
-This convention is retained in the 1989 follow-up book by D. Maharidge and M. Williamson And Their Children After Them: The Legacy of "Let us now praise famous men" : James Agee, Walker Evans, and the Rise and Fall of Cotton in the South.
+This convention is retained in the 1989 follow-up book by Dale Maharidge and Michael Williamson And Their Children After Them: The Legacy of "Let us now praise famous men" : James Agee, Walker Evans, and the Rise and Fall of Cotton in the South.
 However Evans's photos that are archived in the Library of Congress American Memory Project have the original names of the photographic subjects.